You are here

 Student and Early Career Programs: RDA Fellowship

-The application process for the 2017 fellowship has begun.
+The deadline has been extended!
 For details, click on the "Application process" button below.

 |Application process||Meet our fellows||Projects and achievements|

 Participation of U.S. students and early career professionals is a critical to RDA/US community efforts and an investment in the data community’s future.
 RDA/US and RDA benefit greatly from a diversified and inter-generational community, while students and early career professionals – the next generation of leadership within the data community -- gain valuable expertise, a global perspective and a broader professional network from their engagement with RDA and RDA/US.